INTRODUCTION TO TJ

 Leniency Questions Revised -by Paul A. Lacy (a questionnaire given by defense counsel to a defendant about to be sentenced).

-ARTICLES ABOUT MAINSTREAM TJ FOR JUDGES
+ARTICLES ABOUT MAINSTREAM THERAPEUTIC JURISPRUDENCE FOR JUDGES

 Therapeutic Jurisprudence’s Challenge to the Judiciary – by Michael King